Ms. Glenda Claborne is now on her fourth mission with MSB

 This is my first deployment as a Monitoring and Evaluation Officer with MSB and with WFP and I could not be more thankful for the opportunity to apply my M&E-related skills and knowledge in the monitoring and evaluation of programmes related to food security.
 WFP responded to the food needs of households affected by Typhoon Odette through the provision of rice, cash, and food vouchers in the four hard-hit provinces of Bohol, Dinagat Islands, Southern Leyte and Surigao del Norte and M&E has a big role in making sure that the assistance provided is effective, relevant, and aligned with organizational commitments towards protection and inclusion.

-As an M&E Officer, I had a role in making sure that food, cash, and voucher distributions are monitored during and after distributions through household surveys designed to capture data on household demographics, food security indicators (food consumption, food expenditure, coping mechanisms, etc.) as well as on cross-cutting issues like gender and protection.
+As an M&E Officer, I had a role in making sure that food, cash, and voucher distributions are monitored during and after distributions through household surveys designed to capture data on household demographics, food security indicators (food consumption, food expenditure, coping mechanisms, et cetera.) as well as on cross-cutting issues like gender and protection.
 I made myself useful especially in the use of indicators and XLSForms for the survey questionnaires, analysis of survey results using Excel, SPSS, and ArcGIS, and developing briefs and reports of the results.
 My support was extended from the emergency phase (first six months) to three more months to cover the early recovery phase of WFP's Typhoon Odette response.
 In addition to supporting the response to Typhoon Odette, I also supported the M&E needs of WFP's Cotabato sub-office where WFP programmes are more on the development and peacebuilding aspects of the humanitarian-development-peace nexus.

 Based on feedback from my supervisor and users of the information products I have helped to produce, it sounds like MSB's standby support to WFP Philippines is much appreciated.